Langley Centre

 Langley Centre is an on-street bus exchange located in downtown Langley City, British Columbia, Canada.
 As part of the TransLink system, it serves the municipalities of Langley City and Langley Township with routes to Surrey, Maple Ridge, and White Rock, that provide connections to SkyTrain and the West Coast Express rail services for travel towards Vancouver.

 Structure and location

 The exchange opened on October 31, 1975, and is located on the curb lanes at the intersection of Glover Road and Logan Avenue in Langley City.
 It is not separated from regular traffic and can accommodate regular-length diesel buses and smaller community shuttles.
 Beside the exchange is the Rainbow Mall, a small shopping complex.

 It is less than a kilometre from the main commercial centre of Langley City on Fraser Highway, and a few kilometres from Langley's largest shopping mall, Willowbrook Shopping Centre.

 In 2022, an Expo Line extension from King George station to 203 Street in Langley City was approved with an estimated completion date of 2028.
-When completed, the new SkyTrain station at 203 Street and Fraser Highway will replace Langley Centre.
+When completed, the new Langley City Centre SkyTrain station at 203 Street and Fraser Highway will replace Langley Centre bus exchange.